 A) LCTC is an association of plot owners and direct family members of the deceased buried in Lafayette Cemetery No. 1.
-Its mission is to advocate for the preservation of its sole purpose as a sacred resting place, for the protection of its deceased and their graves and for educating about it as an historic site.
-(Our purpose and mission statement are explained more fully on the About Us page of this website.)
+Its mission is to advocate for the preservation of the cemetery's sole purpose as a sacred resting place, for the protection of its deceased and their graves and for educating others on historically accurate information about it and those buried there.
+(Our purpose and mission statement are explained more fully on the ABOUT US page of this website.)

 LCTC is incorporated as a nonprofit in the state of Louisiana and is designated a 501(c)(3) nonprofit corporation by the Internal Revenue Service.
 It is a strictly volunteer organization with a comprehensive conflicts-of-interest policy.
 Those on the board and its advisory council receive no compensation whatsoever and have donated considerable amounts of their own time and personal finances in every aspect of this association’s formation, filings and projects, including our extensive initiative with the City of New Orleans advocating on behalf of Lafayette Cemetery No. 1.

 There are no overhead expenses, no employees, no salaries and, as stated above, no compensation of any kind.
-In order to avoid impropriety and any conflict of interest, LCTC does not, nor will not, receive income from any aspect of the cemetery, including tours, cemetery activities or cemetery fees- nor will it accept money from those who do.
+In order to avoid impropriety and any conflict of interest, LCTC does not, nor will not, receive income from any entity making a profit from the cemetery, including filming interests, tours, cemetery activities or cemetery fees - nor will it accept money from those who do.

 2) What is LCTC’s focus?